bjackman/locali-ci/README.md

 If the test is terminated by a signal, it isn't considered to have produced a
 result: instead of "success" or "failure" it's an "error".
 Errors aren't cached.

-You you can trigger un-cached "error" results yourself, by setting `error_exit_codes` and then returning one of those codes from your command.
+You can also trigger un-cached "error" results yourself, by setting `error_exit_codes` and then returning one of those codes from your command.
 For
 example: